4teamwork/ftw.simplelayout/README.rst

 - By enabled the "auto block height" feature in the "Simplelayout page controls" area, every modified block, will automatically consume as much space as needed to display all data.
-- SearchableText of blocks are indexed in the searchableText of the ISimplelayout containter (ex.
+- SearchableText of blocks is indexed in the searchableText of the ISimplelayout container (ex.
 ContentPage)

 Develop